 - Supporting the recruitment and retention of NAHT Life members in all categories of NAHT membership

-- Working in partnership and collaboration with the NAHT Directorate for Democracy & Governance and NAHT Directorate for Representations & Advice
+- Working in partnership and collaboration with the NAHT directorate for democracy and governance and NAHT directorate for representation and advice.

 Michael Wilson is the NAHT Life Communications and Development Officer volunteer